cfech/helm/README.md

         {{- end }}

 ## 50 Using Loops ##
-        {{/* to loop we use range, . is the current value, can also manage indentation without the nindent fucntion */}}
+        {{/* to loop we use range, . is the current value, can also manage indentation without the nindent function */}}
         looping:
           {{- range .Values.my.loop}}
           - {{"Here is a loop"}}